msadat50/Intermediate-CAD/README.md

 ### Reflection
 This assingment was really easy I enjoyed doing this assignment.
 The only trouble that I had was the color part.
 In the direction it shows how to add the color part I followed the direction's, but still I just couldn't find it.
 I asked Mr. Dierolf for help thanks to him he help me find it Otherwise I didn't had any trouble doing this assignment.
+I learned how to make a Duck using Bricks and plates.